keeganpaleshi/RMTest/readme.txt

 `analysis_end_time` may be specified to stop processing after the given timestamp while `spike_end_time` discards all events before its value.
-Events outside this window are ignored when computing baselines and running the decay fits.
-Both accept ISO‑8601 strings and can also be set with the corresponding CLI options.
+`spike_periods` holds a list of `[start, end]` pairs where events are excluded entirely.
+All of these accept ISO‑8601 strings and can also be set with the corresponding CLI options.

 `ambient_concentration` may also be specified here to record the ambient radon concentration in Bq/m³ used for the equivalent air plot.
 The